Zakarialabib/myAgency/README.md

 in odrer to install the project locally, run the commands below :

-Run 'composer install' to install the PHP dependencies Run 'npm install to install Node dependecies cp .env.example .env php artisan migrate --seed
+Run 'composer install' to install the PHP dependencies

+Run 'npm install' to install Node dependecies

+cp .env.example .env

+php artisan migrate --seed